greganderson/terminal-ctf/challenge-5/instructions.md

 # Changing permissions

-If you run into issues and need to reset the challenge, run the reset.py file.
+The generate_flag.py file will create a flag.txt file.
+You will need to retrieve the flag from the text file

 ## Allowed commands

-* python, chmod
+* python, chmod, cat